 While most people associate South Carolina golf with places like Myrtle Beach and the Lowcountry, many fail to realize the myriad of championship courses beyond its coast.
 From the rolling hills of the Midlands to the picturesque mountain landscapes of the Upstate, South Carolina's diverse topography offers golfers an experience that most states simply can't match.

 Arrive at Hickory Knob State Resort Park in McCormick.
-As the only resort state park in South Carolina, Hickory Knob offers a wonderful range of lodging options, all within close proximity to the golf course.
+As the only resort state park in South Carolina, Hickory Knob offers a wonderful range of lodging options, including cabins, lodge rooms and 44 campsites all within close proximity to the golf course.
 From a couple's getaway to a large group of old college friends, Hickory Knob has the accommodations to suit.

-Once you've sunken your final putt, grab some lunch at the clubhouse, relax by the park pool or even get some skeet shooting in.
+Once you've sunk your final putt, grab some lunch at the clubhouse, relax by the park pool or even get in some skeet shooting.
 For dinner, stroll over to Hickory Knob's full-service restaurant, located at the southern end of the Lodge building.

 Fuel up with a hearty, Southern-style breakfast from the Hickory Knob clubhouse before heading to Cherokee Valley Golf Club in South Carolina's Upstate.